Go Back

 • Chill the eggnog in the refrigerator for a few hours or overnight to allow the flavors to develop.
 However, it is also very good warm or hot (which I like).

-For the version with stiffly beaten egg whites
+For the eggnog made with whipped egg whites

 • You have 2 choices:

-• You can add the stiffly beaten egg whites to the hot cream either once the cream is cold or just before serving.
+• You can add whipped egg whites to the hot cream either once it has cooled or just before serving.

-• Beat the egg whites with a mixer until stiff, adding a tablespoon of sugar as soon as they begin to form slight peaks.
+• Whip the egg whites with a mixer until stiff peaks form, adding a tablespoon of sugar once soft peaks begin to appear.

-• Decorate to taste with a cinnamon stick and a star anise.
+• Decorate as you like with a cinnamon stick and a star anise.